imanuell/habitat/www/source/blog/2017-10-05-Introducing-Composites.html.md

 This is similar to the configuration file that Chris used in his blog post, but with some differences.

 First, we've declared an upstream server named `backend`; this represents our NodeJS server.
 It is defined in terms of our `http` binding that we declared in our `plan.sh` file.
 Because of how Habitat works, if we were to change the port our NodeJS application was being served on, our Nginx proxy would be notified, and would rewrite and refresh its configuration appropriately.
+(Incidentally, notice that the host is hardcoded to "localhost", driving home the fact that this is expected to be running in the same Supervisor as our NodeJS application.)

 Second, we define our `server` stanza to function as a proxy to our NodeJS backend.
 The `listen` value is taken from our proxy application's own configuration, and is the port that the proxy will be serving requests on.